solid-contrib/information/decision-making-processes.md

 During a Solid Team term, if changing circumstances cause this rule to be broken (for instance, due to a Solid Team member changing employment), then one or more Solid Team members must resign to remedy the issue, and the resulting vacancies can then be filled as normal election.

 ## Vote of No Confidence
 In exceptional circumstances, it may be necessary to remove someone from the Solid Team against their will.
 (For example: egregious and ongoing code of conduct violations.)
-This can be accomplished by a Solid Decision Panel vote, but unlike other votes, this requires at least a two-thirds majority.
+This can be accomplished by a Solid Panel vote, but unlike other votes, this requires at least a two-thirds majority.

-A no-confidence vote is triggered when a Solid Decision Panel member calls for one publically on an appropriate project communication channel, and ten other Solid Decision Panel members second the proposal.
+A no-confidence vote is triggered when a Solid Panel member calls for one publically on an appropriate project communication channel, and ten other Solid Panel members second the proposal.
 The vote lasts for two weeks.
-Solid Decision Panel members vote for or against.
+Solid Panel members vote for or against.
 If at least two thirds of voters express a lack of confidence, then the vote succeeds.

 There are two forms of no-confidence votes: those targeting a single member, and those targeting the Solid Team as a whole.
 The initial call for a no-confidence vote must specify which type is intended.
 If a single-member vote succeeds, then that member is removed from the Solid Team and the resulting vacancy can be handled in the usual way.
 If a whole-Solid Team vote succeeds, the Solid Team is dissolved and a new Solid Team election is triggered immediately.

-# The Solid Decision Panel
+# The Solid Panel
-Solid team members need to demonstrate a good grasp of the philosophy of the Solid Project, a good track record of being constructive and helpful, significant contributions to Solid project's goals, in any form and willingness to dedicate some time to improving Solid.
+Solid Panel members need to demonstrate a good grasp of the philosophy of the Solid Project, a good track record of being constructive and helpful, significant contributions to Solid project's goals, in any form and willingness to dedicate some time to improving Solid.

+The Solid Team consults the Solid Panel for advice on occasion when an internal Solid Team vote is not sufficient.
+Sufficiency is judged by the Solid Team.
+The Solid Panel can request a vote on issues that they feel are important to open up to a wider vote.
+If there are two Solid Panel members who back the first Solid Panel request for a vote, the vote will go ahead.

 ## Mandate
-The Solid Decision Panel make decisions that shape the future of the project.
-The Solid Decsion Panel are expected to act as role models acting as custodians of Solid on behalf of all those who rely on Solid.
+The Solid Panel make decisions that shape the future of the project.
+The Solid Panel are expected to act as role models acting as custodians of Solid on behalf of all those who rely on Solid.
 The Solid Team will interveve where neccessary, in online conversations or at official Solid Events on the rare occasions that a situation arises that requires intervention.

 ## Requirements
-The Solid Decision Panel consists of
+The Solid Panel consists of
 * [Solid Team](https://github.com/solid/information/blob/master/solid-team.md)
 * [MIT Solid Project Team](https://solid.mit.edu)
 * Active Identity Providers